 Charlies Tasty Tip!

 If you find that cured pork is a little bit salty for you.
-I would recommend something a little bit leaner like smoking a pork loin.
+I would recommend something a little bit leaner like a pork loin.
 You will find you still get the smoky flavors without the sodium.

 Home Made Smoked Bacon Recipe